- Approach on Breast Reconstruction

 Does breast reconstruction increase the risk of my cancer returning or make it harder to detect breast cancer?

 There are a number of ways to perform breast reconstruction.
-Dr. Zemmel divides them into two broad categories: reconstructions that use prosthetic implants and ones that use your own tissue.
+Dr. Zemmel and Dr. Reddy divide them into two broad categories: reconstructions that use prosthetic implants and ones that use your own tissue.

 Implant Based Reconstruction